-Multics emulation runs on a variety of operating systems which host the emulator: Linux, macOS, Windows, and Raspian (Raspberry Pi), etc.
+Multics simulation runs on a variety of operating systems which host the simulator: Linux, macOS, Windows, and Raspian (Raspberry Pi), etc.

-On the host platform, you install the DPS8M emulator.
-See Emulator Page for details on how and where to install the emulator.
+On the host platform, you install the DPS8M simulator.
+See Simulator Page for details on how and where to install the simulator.

 The instructions that follow describe setup for a single emulated Multics system.

 There are two ways of installing a new Multics system on your host machine.
 The first, and by far the easiest, is to use the "Multics QuickStart".
 The second way is to manually perform the cold boot process yourself.
 The QuickStart provides an already cold-booted Multics system disk image that is ready to run.
 The disk image of the Root Logical Volume (RLV) is one which is identical to what you would get if you manually cold booted Multics.
 In fact, the way the QuickStart RLV is created is by following the lengthier cold boot process and then exiting the simulator just afterwards, thus saving the state of the system before logging in any interactive users or making other changes to the system.

 Regardless of which way you choose to install Multics, you will end up with a full distribution of Multics, including all source code, object archives, include files, compilers, and unbundled software.
 Source code for Multics is found under the >ldd directory.

 Getting started using the Multics QuickStart is described below.
 To cold boot Multics yourself, see Cold Booting Multics.